jorge-brito/Sounds.jl/README.md

 # Sounds

-A simple Sound API to play sound files in julia.
+[Sounds](#) is a simple Sound API to play audio files in julia.
+It uses the [CSFML](https://github.com/JuliaMultimedia/CSFML.jl) package to manage the sound interface.

 ## License